The 20 Best Hereditary Ataxia Doctors in Japan

 Hakodate, JP

-Hidenao Sasaki practices in Hakodate, Japan.
+Hidenao Sasaki practices practicing medicine in Hakodate, Japan.
 Sasaki is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-Their top areas of expertise are Multiple System Atrophy, Familial Dysautonomia, Movement Disorders, Deep Brain Stimulation, and Osteotomy.
+They are also highly rated in 13 other conditions, according to our data.
+Their clinical expertise encompasses Multiple System Atrophy, Familial Dysautonomia, Movement Disorders, Deep Brain Stimulation, and Vitrectomy.

 Advanced in Hereditary Ataxia